An Act That Pleads For Action

-Offences of sexual harassment are acts of aggression that are aimed at humiliating, degrading and cause distress to women.
-Therefore, sexual harassment at workplace is a direct violation of Article 21, as it implies right to dignity.
+"Offenses of sexual harassment are acts of aggression that are aimed at humiliating, degrading and cause distress to women.
+Therefore, sexual harassment at workplace is a direct violation of Article 21, as it implies right to dignity."

 From the first and foremost Right to Equality to the recently upheld Right to Privacy, the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 provides a legal recourse for victims of sexual harassment at work place.
 At grassroot levels, the working women, without the help of the government grievances redressal mechanism (the LCCs) will continue to suffer in silence unless appropriate steps are taken.